 - You can insert as many slicers as you want to be based on the data columns.

 - Power BI Slicers works like visual filters for visuals in the dashboard.

 This has been a guide to Slicers in Power BI.
-Here we discuss how to add & format a slicer to filter the data in the Power BI dashboard with the help of examples.
-You can more about Power BI from the following articles –
+Here we discuss how to add & format a slicer to filter the data in the Power BI dashboard with the help of examples and a downloadable template.
+You can learn more about Power BI from the following articles –